 Possessiveness, entitlement, and a feeling of superiority are the three main ingredients in the toxic fandom stew.

-Possessiveness means that the toxic fans feel like they own the content they're fans of, that it belongs to them, and only to them.
+Possessiveness means that the toxic fans feel like they own the content they're fans of.
+They will act like it belongs to them, and only to them.
 They see the thing they're fans of as a territory or property they own.
 The non-toxic or respectful fan instead recognizes that the fact that they appreciate something doesn't entitle them to ownership of it.

 Entitlement goes right along with possessiveness.
-Since in their mind, they have a sense of ownership of the thing they are fans of, the creators of that thing must do whatever they the fans demand.
-For example, they may demand a particular romantic pairing or 'ship' to happen in a show, and be furious enough to send death threats to the authors if this doesn't happen.
-A good fan, on the other hand, may request something or think 'it would be nice if they went in this direction', but accepts that sometimes creators won't do what they want.
+Since in their mind, they own the thing or people they are fans of, the creators must do whatever they demand.
+For example, they may demand a particular romantic pairing or 'ship' to happen in a show.
+They will get furious enough to send death threats to the authors if this doesn't happen.
+A good fan, on the other hand, may request something or think 'it would be nice if they went in a certain direction.
+But they get that sometimes creators won't do what they want.
 A good fan accepts not only that they don't own the content they're fans of, but also respects the rights of creators to decide the creative direction of their own work.

 Then there is the feeling of superiority.
 Toxic fans feel superior to other fans who are less intense/obsessive, who are often labeled 'casuals'.
-God help you if you wear a t-shirt of a show and don't really obsess over said show in a really big way.
+God help you if you wear a t-shirt of a show and don't obsess over said show.
 They also feel above non-fans.
-Calling non-fans 'normies' or 'Muggles', or having some other derogatory fan-speak word for them, is a tactic that makes fans feel like they're part of an exclusive, elite club.
-Toxic fans often complain about exchanges where they share their passion with non-fans or casual fans, because these people are considered dumb and shallow, unable to "get it", whatever "it" is.
+Calling non-fans 'normies' or 'Muggles,' or having some other derogatory fan-speak word for them, makes fans feel like they're part of an elite club.
+Toxic fans complain about exchanges where they share their passion with non-fans or casual fans.
+They consider such people dumb and shallow, unable to "get it," whatever "it" is.
 Not smart enough to understand and fully appreciate the thing they're fans of.

-Instead of this, healthy fans accept non-fans and don't mind the fact that different people watch or like different things.
-The toxic fans' sense of their own superiority to non-fans and casual fans comes from an association by them between fandom of the thing they like and intelligence or depth.
-The sad thing is that the fans who screech the loudest about how smart liking something makes them are actually the least intelligent of the fans of that thing.
+Instead of this, healthy fans accept non-fans.
+They don't mind the fact that different people watch or like different things.
+The toxic fans' sense of their own superiority over non-fans and casual fans is caused by them associating fandom of the thing they like and intelligence or depth.
+The sad thing is, the fans who screech the loudest about how smart liking something makes them are actually the least intelligent of the fans of that thing.
 But they're also the most likely to get media attention, even if they're a small minority within the fandom.

 The Persecution Complex Inside All Toxic Fan Cultures

 Toxic fan culture develops in what are known as internet echo chambers.
-An echo chamber is a space anywhere, often on internet forums or social media groups, where dissenting opinions are not tolerated.
+An echo chamber is a space, often on internet forums or social media groups, where dissenting opinions are not tolerated.
 This means the group has a conformist, herd-like mentality.
 Everything they do and say feeds their in-group preference and out-group bias.
-When an outsider comes in and accidentally makes a faux pas in one of these groups, they are usually rudely 'educated' or just simply banned.
+When an outsider comes in and accidentally makes a faux pas in one of these groups, they are usually rudely 'educated' or simply banned.
 This feeds the cultish fanaticism of the toxic fans.
-It empowers them and emboldens them because they feel like a large group of people agree with their views.
-And however small of a viewpoint within a fandom, you will find sizeable niches of people who hold that viewpoint.
+It emboldens them to feel like a large group of people agree with their views.
+However small of a viewpoint within a fandom, you will find sizeable niches of people who hold that viewpoint.

-Many people also come from a place of being bullied or socially excluded due to their fandoms.
-This makes the fandom for them an important central part of their identity.
+Many fans also come from a place of being bullied or socially excluded due to their fandoms.
+This makes the fandom an important, central part of their identity.
 Their self-concept is shaped by the fact that their fandom makes them an outcast.
 To rationalize this exclusion, some people get it in their heads that it was caused by the jealousy of inferior intellects.
 Unable to grasp the Cool Intellectual Thing the fan is into, these inferior 'normies' lash out at fans out of jealousy or ignorant misunderstanding.
 Rick and Morty's more toxic fans see it this way.

 But they're not the only fans who think: